codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 $ codesandboxer docs/examples/my-single-component.js
 ```

 This will print out the id of a sandbox that does nothing but render the targeted component, along with a link to that sandbox.
+This will also bundle in other local files used by the component to ensure render.

 ## Import Using React-Codesandboxer